Share This Article

 When advertising sales manager Stacy Caprio first entered the working world, she was surprised to learn that one of the most important parts of her job would be knowing the right way to talk to clients on the phone.

-“I assumed that as long as the correct information was communicated as quickly as possible, I’d done my job,” Caprio says.
+“I assumed that as long as the correct information was communicated as quickly as possible, I’d done my job,” says Caprio, now founder of Accelerated Growth Marketing.
 “But I soon learned there’s a whole art to handling a phone call correctly, and it’s about much more than exchanging facts.”
 Her realization?
 That clients became far more receptive when she expressed genuine interest and injected small talk and personality into the conversation.

 So-called soft skills like this are just as important as, say, knowing how to use specific software.
 In fact, a LinkedIn survey found that 57% of employers considered soft skills even more important than hard skills.

 So while you may be confident entering the workforce with your technical know-how, it’s also a good idea to brush up on your soft skills so that you don’t find yourself blindsided by some of the unwritten rules of the workplace.
 We’ve rounded up six of the top soft skills, along with some tips for how to develop them.

 1. Problem Solving